Skip to content

 293. Freddie Noe 8th Generation Master Distiller

-Freddie Noe joins Jim & Mike at the Baker Beam House to pour Hardin's Creek Jacob's Well (184-month blend) and the two-year-old Colonel James B. Beam at 108 proof.
+Freddie Noe joins Jim & Mike at the Baker Beam House to pour Hardin's Creek Jacob's Well (184 months) and Colonel James B. Beam (2-year, 108 proof).

 The Bourbon Road Media Player